Naturalization Trends in the United States

 Note: The median time period for naturalization among LPRs born in North America reflects lower than average naturalizations among the Mexican born.
 For more information, see Mexican Immigrants in the United States.

-In 2014, 20 million foreign-born individuals were naturalized U.S. citizens, representing 47 percent of the nation’s 42.4 million immigrants, according to 2014 ACS estimates.
+As of 2017, nearly 22 million foreign-born individuals were naturalized U.S. citizens, representing 49 percent of the nation’s 44.5 million immigrants, according to 2017 ACS estimates.

 Click here for an MPI report examining the economic effects of citizenship for immigrants in the United States.